H. E. Bailey Turnpike: History

 Ideas for connecting Lawton and Oklahoma City started in 1953.
 The state highways between Oklahoma City and Lawton, were dangerously narrow, which included many 'cramped, death-trap' bridges.
 The route was not part of any federal interstate highway system plans, so only a turnpike was feasible.
-Oklahoma Senate Bill 454, which amended House Bill 933 that authorized creation of the Will Rogers Turnpike, allowed creation of a southwest turnpike and a proposed turnpike connecting Oklahoma City toward Wichita, Kansas, which was later constructed by the Oklahoma Department of Transportation and became Interstate 35.
+Oklahoma Senate Bill 454, which amended House Bill 933 that authorized creation of the Will Rogers Turnpike, allowed creation of a southwest turnpike and a proposed turnpike from Oklahoma City northerly toward Wichita, Kansas, which was later constructed by the Oklahoma Department of Transportation and became Interstate 35.

 Both HB 933 and SB 454 were submitted as State Question 359 and 360 and passed on January 26, 1954.
 In July 1960, an economic feasibility study was completed for the H.E.
 Bailey Turnpike and in November 1961, $56 million in bonds were issued for the turnpike's construction.
 The north section of the H. E. Bailey from southwest Oklahoma City to north Lawton was completed on March 1, 1964.
 The south section from south Lawton to the Texas border was completed on April 23, 1964.

 In 1982, as part of Oklahoma's 75th statehood "Diamond Jubilee" celebrations, I-44 was signed through Oklahoma City to the Red River encompassing the turnpike.
 On October 19, 2001, the H. E. Bailey Norman Spur connecting I-44 to State Highway 9 was opened.

 The route's namesake, H. E. Bailey, served as the city manager of Oklahoma City from 1941 to 1944, and later as the director of the Oklahoma Department of Transportation.

-Originally, the portion of the turnpike south of Lawton was designed to parkway-like standards, with a slightly mounded grassy median and no left shoulders.
-It has since been completely upgraded to a cable barrier bordered by left shoulders.
+Originally, the turnpike was designed to parkway-like standards with a 15-foot wide raised grassy median and no inside shoulders.
+A concrete jersey barrier separating opposing directions of traffic was installed on the northern segment as part of a series of projects in the late 1990s.
+A steel cable "positive barrier" was installed on the southern segment in 2012 and 2013; this project received a silver award by the American Concrete Pavement Association.
+Both median projects also allowed for installation of 6-foot inside shoulders in each direction.

 In 2021, the Norman Spur became part of SH-4.

-The turnpike was converted to cashless tolling via PlatePay and PikePass in Summer 2022.
-This was done to remove the need for toll plazas, which were seen as inefficient and prone to traffic accidents.
-The project, along with a project to rehabilitate the pavement between Lawton to the Oklahoma City metropolitan area, is being done in order to raise the speed limit from 75 mph to 80 mph.
+A project to rehabilitate the pavement between Lawton to the Oklahoma City metropolitan area was completed in 2023.
+This project, combined with the cashless tolling transition, allowed the speed limit to be raised to 80 mph on the northern segment between Lawton and Oklahoma City.